pandaac/pandaac/README.md

 # Apolune
 Apolune is the codename assigned to the version of _pandaac_ that utilises [Laravel 5.2](http://laravel.com/docs/5.2/).

-It is still in an **early** development stage, so if you're planning on using _pandaac_ for your server, please refer to the more complete & stable [master branch](https://github.com/pandaac/pandaac/tree/master), which instead utilises [Laravel 4.2](http://laravel.com/docs/4.2/).
+## Please note
+Due to lack of motivation, I'm looking for one, or possibly more, people to take over the project.
+More information can be found here; [https://otland.net/threads/pandaac-finding-a-possible-suitor.244753/](https://otland.net/threads/pandaac-finding-a-possible-suitor.244753/)

 ## Prerequisites
 * [Laravel 5.2 Requirements](https://laravel.com/docs/5.2/installation#server-requirements)